software-engineering-amsterdam/software-construction/2015-2016/README.md

 iCal ICS link can be found here:
 [https://datanose.nl/course_37210.ics](https://datanose.nl/course_37210.ics).

- - Week 06: Introduction
+ - Week 05: Introduction
- - Week 07: Domain-specific Languages
+ - Week 06: Domain-specific Languages
- - Week 08: Programming styles
+ - Week 07: Programming styles
- - Week 09: Code Quality
+ - Week 08: Code Quality
- - Week 10: Instanceof and friends
+ - Week 09: Instanceof and friends
- - Week 11: Design principles
+ - Week 10: Design principles
- - Week 12: Instead of a conclusion
+ - Week 11: Instead of a conclusion
- - Week 13: Exam: March, 24, 9:00-12:00, C0.05
+ - Week 12: Exam: March, 24, 9:00-12:00, C0.05
- - Week 19: Resit: May, 11, 13:00-16:00, D1.160
+ - Week 18: Resit: May, 11, 13:00-16:00, D1.160

-Starting in Week 7 we'll feature an interactive "hour of code" each Wednesday and Thursday where you will present your code an explain your design decisions
+Starting in Week 6 we'll feature an interactive "hour of code" each Wednesday and Thursday where you will present your code an explain your design decisions